thekayshawn/thekayshawn.github.io/src/content/experience/thetutor.md

   - "Built a design system in Bootstrap and Storybook as an NPM package for the tools to share."
 ---

-## Democratizing Education Through Technology

-At TheTutor.me, I helped build a comprehensive educational technology platform that connected teachers in the UAE with students worldwide.
-This multi-tenant application revolutionized how educators create, sell, and deliver online courses, making quality education accessible globally.

-## The EdTech Challenge

-TheTutor.me needed a complete educational ecosystem that would enable teachers to transition from traditional classroom teaching to global online education.
-The platform required course creation tools, marketplace functionality, virtual meeting capabilities, and a unified user experience across all components.
+## What Was Going On

+TheTutor was a **multi-app platform** with a **meeting tool**, a **content builder tool**, a **marketing website**, and a **dashboard**.
+It had everything an edtech platform needs, including an **LMS**, a **course creator**, an **availability/calendar/scheduler**, a **marketplace**, a **classroom system**, you name it they had it.

+## How Things Evolved

+I developed a **multi-tenant app** in **React and Redux** that allowed teachers in the UAE to create and sell courses across the world from a clean admin panel.
+The platform encompassed multiple interconnected applications that together formed a complete educational ecosystem.

 ## What I Built

-### Multi-Tenant Platform
+### Multi-App Platform Architecture

-Built the core app architecture for different user types:
-- Teacher dashboard for managing courses
-- Student interface for taking courses
-- Parent portal for oversight and purchasing
-- Global platform supporting international sales and delivery
+I developed a multi-tenant app in React and Redux that allowed teachers in the UAE to create and sell courses across the world from a clean admin panel.
+The platform included separate applications for different user types while maintaining shared state and design consistency.

 ### Educational Marketplace

-Developed a complete marketplace:
-- Advanced search and filtering for finding courses
-- Secure payment processing for international transactions
-- Review and rating system for student feedback
-- Automated commission and payout systems for teachers
+I added a **marketplace** for teachers to sell their courses at and for parents to buy courses from.
+The marketplace included course discovery, payment processing, and teacher-student matching functionality with global reach.

-### Drag-and-Drop Course Creator
+### Course Creation Tools

-Created an intuitive course building tool:
-- Visual drag-and-drop interface for creating lessons
-- Support for videos, documents, quizzes, and interactive stuff
-- Pre-built course templates for quick development
-- Real-time preview while creating courses
+I created a **course creator tool** that teachers could use to create courses using **drag and drop elements**.
+The tool supported multimedia content, quizzes, and interactive elements with real-time preview capabilities.

-### Virtual Meeting Platform
+### Virtual Meeting System

-Built integrated video conferencing:
-- Live teacher-student sessions
-- Session recording for review later
-- Screen sharing for interactive teaching
-- Breakout rooms for small group sessions
+I created a **meeting tool** that allowed teachers to conduct online sessions with their students.
+The system included video conferencing, screen sharing, session recording, and classroom management features.

-### Design System & Component Library
+### Design System Implementation

-Built a comprehensive design system:
-- Bootstrap foundation for consistent, responsive design
-- Storybook documentation for interactive components
-- NPM package with reusable components across all tools
-- Unified visual identity across the entire platform
+I built a **design system** in **Bootstrap and Storybook** as an **NPM package** for the tools to share.
+This ensured consistency across all applications while enabling rapid development of new features.

 ## The Tech Stack

-Frontend: React with Redux for state management
+- Frontend: React with Redux for state management
-Language: TypeScript for type safety and maintainability
+- Language: TypeScript for type safety and maintainability
-Styling: Sass for advanced CSS preprocessing
+- Styling: Sass for advanced CSS preprocessing
-Testing: Jest for comprehensive test coverage
+- Testing: Jest for comprehensive test coverage
-Project Management: Jira for agile workflows
+- Project Management: Jira for agile workflows

-Platform Features: Multi-tenancy with isolated environments, scalable Redux state management, reusable component system, and optimized performance with smart loading strategies.
+- Platform Features: Multi-tenancy with isolated environments, scalable Redux state management, reusable component system, and optimized performance with smart loading strategies.

-## Results

-### Course Creation Revolution
-- Drag-and-drop builder reduced course creation time by 70%
-- Template system with pre-built structures for common course types
-- Support for multimedia and interactive elements
-- Streamlined course review and publishing workflow

-### Global Marketplace Success
-- Enabled UAE teachers to reach students worldwide
-- Secure, multi-currency payment processing
-- Advanced search helping students find relevant courses
-- Review and rating system that built marketplace trust

-### Virtual Learning Platform
-- Real-time teaching with session recording
-- Screen sharing and collaborative features
-- Automated attendance tracking and participation metrics
-- High-definition video with reliable connections

-### Development Infrastructure
-- Consistent UI/UX design system across the entire platform
-- Reusable component library that reduced development time
-- Comprehensive Jest testing for reliability
-- Storybook documentation with clear component guidelines

-## Real Impact

-### For Teachers
-- UAE educators could access international student markets
-- New income streams through online course sales
-- Tools that supported modern teaching methods
-- Work-from-anywhere teaching capabilities

-### For Students
-- Access to expert teachers regardless of location
-- Engaging, multimedia-rich course content
-- Flexible scheduling with recorded sessions
-- More affordable than traditional tutoring

-### For Parents
-- Tools to monitor student progress and engagement
-- Transparent billing with clear pricing
-- Teacher reviews and student feedback for quality assurance
-- Cost-effective alternative to in-person tutoring

 ## What Made It Special

 ### Course Creation Innovation

 - Intuitive drag-and-drop interface for non-technical educators
 - Pre-built content templates that accelerated course development
 - Built-in quiz builders and engagement tools
 - Real-time course preview during creation

 ### Marketplace Excellence

 - Smart course recommendations based on student interests
 - Review systems and teacher verification for trust
 - Multi-currency support for global payments